hellohaptik/docs_haptik/docs/agent-chat/bot-agent-handover.md

 ### Human Assistance flag on Business Manager:

-If the human assistance flag is on for a business, a chat will be moved to an agent whenever the bot doesn't understand the user's message.
+If the human assistance flag is ON for a business, a chat will be moved to an agent whenever the bot doesn't understand the user's message.

 > Warning: Before the handover to agent, the bot might give a [**Smart Assist**](https://docs.haptik.ai/bot-builder/basic/smart-assist) message.
-Only in such case, the Smart Assist can be disabled from the backend.
+In cases where we do not want this to happen, the Smart Assist can be disabled from the backend.

-For a bot that already allows human assistance, set the *Handover Message Flag* field to *True* for your target business.
-This will send the bot break message first before moving the chat to a pending state.
-And eventually this chat gets assigned to an agent.

-    Tip: In these automated methods, you cannot assign directly to an agent.
-We send it to a team first.

-> Note: The Handover Message Flag can be changed from backend only.

 ### Claiming a chat from Smart Agent Chat tool: